davidkingzyb/CLIoutput/README.md

-a python lib for making a command line interface Pretty printing in command line
+a python lib for making a command line interface

+and do pretty printing in command line

 ##List